A. Victoria Mixon, Editor

 You’re fun to hang out with!

 Push your reader away with shock, fear, anxiety, mystery.
-Pull them in with reassurance, strength, entertainment (humor, if you can!), answers.
-Be secretive—be honest.
-Be twisted—be straight-forward.
-Be subtle—be heartrendingly naked.
+Pull them in with reassurance, strength, answers, entertainment (humor, if you can!).
+Be secretive—then honest.
+Be twisted—then straight-forward.
+Be subtle—then heartrendingly naked.
 Push-pull push-pull.

 This is charm, people.
 This is addictive charisma.